 The best manual log splitter is a hydraulic unit.
 This tool requires the use of hand levers that are pulled back and forth to force a wedge into the wood.
 These log splitters are cheaper and more mobile than motorized units.
 It takes a long time to split wood and is very limited in the size of logs it can handle.
 If you need a cheap log splitter, we recommend going for a manual one for sure.

 This type of log splitter will employ an electric motor to operate the machine.
 The benefit of using a motorized log splitter is that it saves you from the labor-intensive work.
 It will split logs faster than by hand, saving time.
 Electric splitters can split logs that a manual tool cannot.

 An electric wood splitter model has a few advantages over a gas-powered system.
-They are more lightweight than most gas splitters.
+Electric log splitters are more lightweight than most gas splitters.
 The best electric log splitter advantage over gas models is that they can be used indoors.
 They do not require gas or oil to operate either.

 A gas splitter uses a more powerful motor than electric models have.
 This extra power allows a gas splitter to cycle faster and also allows it to handle wood that an electric one cannot.
-It is capable of splitting the freshly cut wood that an electrician will struggle with.
+It is capable of splitting freshly cut wood that an electrician will struggle with.
 A gas model has the power to split hardwoods that an electric engine is unable to split.

 One of the best gas log splitter features is its portability.
 An electric model’s range is limited by the length of an electrical cord or the use of a generator.
 A gas splitter does not have these limits.
 It does have some limitations when compared to an electric log splitter, however.